 Specialized food truck manufacturers like Karpatia are beginning to take notice as well.
 Partnering with Joule Case helps them provide the most sustainable build possible for their customers.

+Most food trucks can pay for the Joule Case battery system upgrade just with fuel cost savings within a couple of years.
 And, the emissions reduction in replacing a gas generator with a Joule Case battery is around 40,000 lbs of CO2 - equivalent to taking six vehicles off the road a year.

 But it’s not just about cost savings or carbon emissions.
 It is also about being compact.
 The reasons for switching to all-electric continue to grow as the mobile food industry booms all over the United States as restaurant owners opt to go mobile instead of brick and mortar.
 And because batteries don’t require ventilation or ancillary cooling or thermal monitoring equipment, Joule Case batteries can be installed in extremely tight spaces, making them perfect for a portable, efficient, and innovative way to transport a whole lot of energy, keeping your favorite food truck powered through any event.